Ismail-Mekni/mxreflection/README.md

  - String
  - BigInteger

  **Note that for long, Long, and BigInteger, MXReflection uses `Math.round` to parse the final result before injecting it.
-It is recommanded to be sure that the formula returns and integer type.**
+It is recommanded to be sure that the expression returns an integer type.**

 ## Result reuse